 Dividend income paid to foreign deposit accounts must be included in the tax return.
 Such income is subject to the special 27.5% tax rate.

 If the investor applies for assessment of the capital income, dividend income is subject to the average tax rate.
-Regardless of a double taxation treaty (DTT) with the corresponding source country, foreign paid taxes on foreign dividends can be credited up to maximum of 15% (by the Austrian depositary bank).
+Regardless of a DTT with the corresponding source country, foreign paid taxes on foreign dividends can be credited up to maximum of 15% (by the Austrian depositary bank).

 Where disposal profits or income from capital assets are derived from abroad, then the corresponding double taxation convention must be taken into account.